Computational-Plant-Science/plantit/docs/md/developer_docs/defining_workflows.md

   cores: 1
 ```

-Note that some deployment targets may be equipped with virtual memory and ignore specified `mem` values.
+#### Walltime

+When a `plantit` task is submitted, values provided for the `jobqueue.walltime` attribute will be passed through transparently to the selected deployment target's scheduler.
+The `plantit` web UI will timestamp each task submission,  If such a time limit is provided at submission time, `plantit` will attempt to cancel your task if it fails to complete before the time limit has elapsed.

+#### Virtual memory

+Note that some deployment targets (namely the default public agent, [TACC's Stampede2](https://www.tacc.utexas.edu/systems/stampede2)) are equipped with virtual memory.
+For tasks deployed to agents with virtual memory, `plantit` will ignore values provided for the `jobqueue.memory` attribute and defer to the cluster scheduler: on Stampede2, for instance, all tasks have access to 98GB of RAM.

+#### Default resource requests

+If you do not provide a `jobqueue` section in your `plantit.yaml`, tasks deployed to any agent will request 1 hour of walltime, 10 GB of RAM, 1 process, and 1 core.

-##### GPU mode
+### GPU mode

 To indicate that your workflow can take advantage of GPUs (only available on select deployment targets) add a `gpu: True` line to your configuration file.
-The environment variable `GPU_MODE` will be set to `true` in your workflow's runtime environment if the workflow is deployed to a cluster with GPU support; otherwise `GPU_MODE` will be `false`.

-#### Timeouts and other errors

-Workflows may fail if they do not complete within the requested `time`, if they exceed their memory allotment, or for a variety of reasons.
-Errors may be difficult to debug from the PlantIT web interface.
-Be sure to test workflows manually on any intended deployment target prior to deploying with PlantIT.
+When deployed to environments with GPUs, your task will have access to an environment variable `GPUS`, set to the number of GPU devices provided by the host.

 ### Parameters

-To parametrize your **Workflow**, add a `params` section.
+To parametrize your workflow, add a `params` section.
 For example, to allow the user to configure the message printed by the trivial workflow above:

 ```yaml
 name: Hello Who?